GerrardE/churchify-app-backend/README.md

 - Users with permissions can be able to hit an api endpoint and CRUD events <br>
 - Users with permissions can be able to hit an api endpoint and CRUD categories <br>
 - Users with permissions can be able to hit an api endpoint and CRUD downloads <br>
+- Users with permissions can be able to hit an api endpoint and CRUD configurations <br>
+- Users with permissions can be able to see apilogs <br>

 ## Installation
 1. Clone this repository below: